Giuseppe1992/Distrinet/README.md

 # Archive Soon

 From Giuseppe: "Hi, unfortunately I am not able to maintain Distrinet regularly since I am working on other projects.
 I will Archive the project soon, so you are free to clone and extend it, but I will not maintain it.
-Bests Giuseppe"
+Best Regards Giuseppe"

 # Distrinet